-Kelly Ramsdale is President of Kelly Ramsdale & Associates attorneys and their clients in medical malpractice, wrongful death, products liability, aviation, auto bodily injury, trucking cases, sexual molestation/ assault, civil rights and wrongful termination/ age discrimination extensively to not only attend mediations, but to personally meet with their families all over She has been involved in the US Gymnast sexual assault cases, Columbine High School cases, the 9-11 Victims' and Pan Am Flight 103
+Kelly Ramsdale is President of Kelly Ramsdale & Associates in Denver, Colorado.
+She advises plaintiff attorneys and their clients in medical malpractice, wrongful death, products liability, aviation, auto bodily injury, trucking molestation/assault, civil rights and wrongful discrimination cases. to not only attend mediations, but to personally meet with the injured parties and their families all over the United States.
+She has been involved in the US Gymnast sexual assault Pharma class action cases, the Columbine High School cases, the 9-11 Victims' and Pan Am Flight 103